AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 Edge caching is a feature of API Mesh that allows you to cache responses from your sources.
 When you enable caching, API Mesh caches responses for a specified amount of time.
 This feature helps reduce the load on your sources and improves the performance of your mesh.

+Using API Mesh's native caching feature:

+- Reduces latency and network hops
+- Simplifies architecture by using API Mesh's CDN

 ### Enable caching

 To enable caching in API Mesh, add `"cache": true` to your `responseConfig` in your mesh configuration file.
 Caching is disabled by default.